MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 One should not resign oneself to endure eye fatigue, as the ocular system is also made up of muscles and there are relaxation exercises worth knowing.

-After excluding visual defects and ocular motility problems with an eye and orthoptic examination, some simple eye relaxation exercises can be performed to restore the pleasure of comfortable vision, even doing them daily at your desk with a few minutes' break.
+After ruling out visual defects and ocular motility problems with an eye and orthoptic examination, some simple eye relaxation exercises can be performed to restore the pleasure of comfortable vision, even doing them daily at your desk with a few minutes break.

-- PALMING - Place your hands in a cup shape and bring them over the eye area, one for each eye and without touching the eyelids, to create small areas of darkness.
-To benefit, maintain the position, with eyes closed, for about a minute.
-Additionally, after rubbing your palms together so they are warm, gently apply them to your closed eyelids for about a minute.
-Repeat with pauses of a few seconds, trying to relax the mind as well, freeing it from thoughts.
+- PALMING - Place your hands in a cupped position and bring them over the eye area, one for each eye and without touching the eyelids, to create small areas of darkness.
+To benefit, maintain the position with your eyes closed for about a minute.
+Additionally, after rubbing your palms together to warm them, gently apply them to your closed eyelids for about a minute.
+Repeat with pauses of a few seconds, trying to relax your mind as well, freeing it from thoughts.

-- BLINKING - Blink your eyelids to help the eye improve its musculature and at the same time the hydration of the eyeball.
+- BLINKING - Blink your eyelids to help the eye improve its musculature and at the same time hydrate the eyeball.
 You can do this at any time and place: blink very quickly while keeping the eye relaxed for about 20 seconds, then rest for a few seconds before resuming.
 Repeat the cycle about 10 times in a row every day.

-- SUNNING - Here a light source is needed to relax the eyes.
-Sit in a comfortable but upright position, close your eyes, and fix your gaze through your eyelids towards the light source, ensuring it is not too bright or too close, causing discomfort.
-Then start to slowly turn your head from side to side, keeping your eyes, behind closed eyelids, fixed on the light source.
+- SUNNING - Here, a light source is needed to relax the eyes.
+Sit in a comfortable but upright position, close your eyes, and gaze through your eyelids at the light source, ensuring it is not too bright or too close, causing discomfort.
+Then, slowly turn your head from side to side, keeping your eyes, behind the closed eyelids, fixed on the light source.
 Do this exercise for 3 minutes and then always proceed with palming.

 OTHER USEFUL EXERCISES with an important constant: keep your head still.

 - Move your eyes sideways: a very simple exercise that helps give our vision some relief.
 It involves fixing your gaze on a point and then, keeping your head still, moving your eyes as far right as possible and as far left as possible.
-You will see that, by repeating this exercise several times, slowly, keeping the position of your eyes for 5 seconds and breathing deeply, you will achieve relaxation of the ocular system and the rest of the body.
+You will see that by repeating this exercise several times, slowly, holding the eye position for 5 seconds and breathing deeply, you will achieve relaxation of the ocular system and the rest of the body.

-- Mentally perform, with your eyes, the symbol of infinity, or "write" mentally, with your eyes, your name.
+- Mentally perform, with your eyes, the infinity symbol, or "write" your name mentally with your eyes.

-- Trace imaginary circles with your eyes clockwise and counterclockwise while keeping your head still.
+- Trace imaginary circles with your eyes in a clockwise and counterclockwise direction while keeping your head still.

 Modern life demands a lot from our eyes.
 For example, when working on a computer, the eyes must adapt to different levels of contrast and brightness up to 30,000 times a day.
-The same happens when driving and playing sports.
-It is not surprising, then, that our eyes suffer and begin to tear, burn, and become red.
+The same happens when driving and exercising.
+It is not surprising that our eyes suffer and begin to water, burn, and become red.
 This is often accompanied by tension in the neck muscles and headaches.
-However, one does not necessarily have to resign oneself to endure these discomforts.
-The ocular system is also made up of muscles, and as a result, it can become fatigued.
-Excessive stress on the visual organs increasingly undermines visual abilities, promoting the onset of common problems such as burning and redness.
+However, one does not necessarily have to resign oneself to endure these disturbances.
+The ocular system is also made up of muscles, and consequently, it can become fatigued.
+Excessive stress on the visual organs increasingly undermines visual capabilities, promoting the onset of common problems such as burning and redness.

 Is there a specific computer glasses?

-There are occupational or 'Office' lenses for specific use, at the computer and at the desk: they block blue light and allow you to see close and at medium distance.
+There are occupational or "Office" lenses for specific use, at the computer and at the desk: they block blue light and allow for near and intermediate vision.

 BENEFITS

-The technology of an occupational lens allows you to read with a single pair of glasses and, by raising your gaze, look at the computer or the person in front without discomfort.
+The technology of an occupational lens allows you to read with a single pair of glasses and, by looking up, to see the computer or the person in front of you without discomfort.

-Moreover, anti-reflective treatments, along with blue light protection, help prevent eye redness and headaches.
-A single pair of glasses to work safely at the desk without going crazy.
+Additionally, anti-reflective treatments, along with blue light protection, help prevent eye redness and headaches.
+One pair of glasses to work safely at the desk without going crazy.

 CRITICAL ISSUES

-The world of occupational lenses is vast and there are many types.
+The world of occupational lenses is vast, and there are many types available.

-Only a careful anamnesis and a study of personal needs allow for the selection of the lens suitable for each of us.
+Only a careful medical history and a study of personal needs allow for the selection of the lens suitable for each of us.

-Both anti-reflective treatments and blue light protection are guaranteed only by specific technologies, which are not visible but are there.
-Moreover, aesthetics also plays its part: our office lenses do not tend towards yellow or gray like the cheaper ones.
+Both anti-reflective treatments and blue light protection are guaranteed only by specific technologies, which are not visible but are present.
+Furthermore, aesthetics also plays a role: our office lenses do not tend towards yellow or gray like cheaper ones do.

 What is the difference between an Ophthalmologist and an Optician-Optometrist?

-The ophthalmologist is a doctor and takes care of the health of your eyes.
+The ophthalmologist is a doctor who takes care of the health of your eyes.

-The optician is a technician who deals with measuring vision and advising the best lenses for correcting visual defects and maximizing the comfort of using glasses and contact lenses.
+The optician is a technician who measures vision and recommends the best lenses for correcting visual defects and maximizing the comfort of wearing glasses and contact lenses.

-Of course, the ophthalmologist can also measure vision, but his main role is to prevent, identify, and treat all eye diseases.
+Of course, the ophthalmologist can also measure vision, but their main role is to prevent, identify, and treat all eye diseases.

 Eye diseases refer to both those related to the outer part, such as conjunctivitis, corneal problems, chalazia, etc., and those concerning the inner part of the eye, such as the lens, vitreous humor, and retina.